 As wonderful as it might sound to be able to pay some extra bucks and show up #1 in organic search results, you can’t just buy organic traffic.

-Buying organic traffic isn’t possible, and no SEO company can take money and guarantee results — that’s just not the nature of SEO.
+Buying organic traffic isn’t possible, and no SEO agency can take money and guarantee results — that’s just not the nature of SEO.
 (If you start talking to an SEO company and they start promising specific rankings or results, run fast in the opposite direction.)

 Why can’t we or any other respectable SEO company guarantee specific organic search traffic results?
 It comes down to a lack of control: